 Home sellers need to know inspections and appraisals are an intricate part of traditional real estate contracts.
 These contracts typically have an inspection contingency or due diligence contingency.
 This allows protection for buyers, who are given a specific time period, such as seven days for the inspection to be completed.
-Should there be any issues found with the in San Diego, the options for both buyer and seller are clearly outlined in the contract.
+Should there be any issues found with the in San Diego County, the options for both buyer and seller are clearly outlined in the contract.
 Depending on how the contingency clause was written, the outcome of the inspection could cause closings to be delayed, or even cause deals to fall through.
 Failure to have this clause in a contract could mean that the buyer, having decided not to complete the purchase based on the outcome of the inspection, would lose their earnest money deposit, which shows interest and good faith to make the purchase.

 Much news is brought to light for homeowners from having inspections and appraisals.
 These are typical processes of real estate transactions.
 Home inspections focus on the condition of the property structurally, as well as the systems which keep the home a comfortable and enjoyable property.
 This includes items such as air conditioning, heating, plumbing, electrical systems, water damage, termites, and the condition of the roof and foundation.
 The inspector will prepare a report for the buyers, to make them aware of any issues that were found.
 Depending on the conditions in the contract, after a negative report, buyers may have the option to request a time period for a second inspection, or even request a deduction on the price, to make the repairs themselves, the cost for the repairs is likely to fall on the seller’s head.
 It is wise to contact three professionals for estimates to get a realistic number as well as a timeline for completion.
 These out of pocket expenses can quite literally run into tens of thousands of dollars, depending on the severity of the problems found in the inspection.